Marico (House of Assembly of South Africa constituency): History

 Like most of the rural Transvaal, Marico had a largely Afrikaans-speaking electorate.
-In its first iteration, it was a marginal seat with a slight lean towards the South African Party, whose leader Jan Smuts was popular in the Transvaal.
+In its early years, it was a marginal seat with a slight lean towards the South African Party, whose leader Jan Smuts was popular in the Transvaal.
 Its first MP, Lodewijk Arnoldus Slabbert Lemmer, stood down in 1924, and at that election the seat was won by Johannes Jacobus Pienaar for the National Party.
 Pienaar followed J. B. M. Hertzog into the United Party in 1934, and held his seat in 1938, but left parliament shortly after the election.
 The resulting by-election was won by Reformed Church minister Charl Wynand Markelbach du Toit for the Purified National Party, the faction of the NP that had rejected the UP merger.
 From that point on, Marico was a Nationalist seat, though not a truly safe one until the UP decline of the 1950s.
 It was abolished in 1981, at which point most of it became part of the Lichtenburg constituency.